We've been featured in:

 Statistics On Cyber Security Breaches

-The Cyber Security Breaches Survey 2021 offers the latest statistics on cybersecurity and data breach incidents in the UK.
-The sixth survey in the annual series indicates that phishing remains the most common threat to businesses and charities.
+The Cyber Security Breaches Survey 2025 offers the latest statistics on cybersecurity and data breach incidents in the UK.
+It indicates that phishing remains the most common threat to businesses and charities.

-Inadequate cyber security protection may lead to a trade union membership data breach.
+Inadequate cybersecurity protection may lead to a trade union membership data breach.
+Yet, according to the survey, only 40% of businesses used two-factor authentication, while just 30% engaged in user monitoring.

 Ready to make a claim?
 Speak to our advisors today.